ilyamusabirov/hci-lambdaprototyping-tutorial/docs/050bandit.md

 - Prototype texting fixtures:
     - implement some features to quickly change and load bandit state so not to start from scratch
     - e.g. add 'cheater mode' with commands adding sequence of rewards to some arms, or directly setting up interesting priors

+## Advanced references for bandit ideas

+- [Tutorial](https://aws.amazon.com/blogs/machine-learning/dynamic-a-b-testing-for-machine-learning-models-with-amazon-sagemaker-mlops-projects/) and [Repo](https://github.com/aws-samples/amazon-sagemaker-ab-testing-pipeline) on AB testing (and bandit testing) SageMaker ML models using bandits on Lambda.
+No chatbots :)